dexen/stargazing/excuse-me/tasks.md

 ### Call now
 - program that takes any number of command line arguments
 - runs "git add" with the arguments

+### Can you hear me now
+- program that takes any number of command line arguments
+- execs "git add" with the arguments